rclone/rclone/docs/content/commands/rclone_mount.md

 directory should be considered up to date and not refreshed from the backend.
 Changes made locally in the mount may appear immediately or invalidate the cache.
-However, changes done on the remote will only be picked up once the cache expires.
+However, changes done on the remote will only be picked up once the cache expires if the backend configured does not support polling for changes.
+If the backend supports polling, changes will be picked up on within the polling interval.

 Alternatively, you can send a `SIGHUP` signal to rclone for it to flush all directory caches, regardless of how old they are.